-Other preferences (select all that apply) \boxtimes Working families and those unable to work because of age or disability \boxtimes Veterans and veterans' families Residents who live and/or work in your jurisdiction Those enrolled currently in educational, training, or upward mobility programs Households that contribute to meeting income goals (broad range of incomes) Households that contribute to meeting income requirements (targeting) Those previously enrolled in educational, training, or upward mobility programs \boxtimes Other preference(s) (list below)
+Other preferences (select all that apply)

+$\boxtimes$ Working families and those unable to work because of age or disability $\boxtimes$ Veterans and veterans' families Residents who live and/or work in your jurisdiction Those enrolled currently in educational, training, or upward mobility programs Households that contribute to meeting income goals (broad range of incomes) Households that contribute to meeting income requirements (targeting) Those previously enrolled in educational, training, or upward mobility programs $\boxtimes$ Other preference(s) (list below)

 Priority Category PBV Project-Based Voucher Residents who have completed 1 Year residency and are in good standing may opt for a tenant-based voucher when available.
-Special Special Purpose Vouchers: The BHA will admit an Applicant who qualifies for a Purpose particular category of Special Purpose Vouchers to the Section 8 program before all Voucher other Applicants on the waiting list if the BHA is not currently assisting the required S number of special purpose vouchers families Super Transfer from BHA public housing or Section 8 Moderate Rehabilitation Program or Project- Based Voucher programs because of health, safety, BHA rehabilitation programs, reasonable accommodation, and humanitarian reasons 1 Condemnation 1 Homeless families and individuals residing in shelters 1 A participant in a supportive housing program for elderly or disabled persons shall be considered to be imminently in danger of homelessness and shall be eligible for Priority One status if the program participant: 1) has been a tenant in such program for not less than twelve (12) months; AND 2) has outgrown or completed the program's services; AND 3) as a result must relocate from such housing.
-Preferen One or two-person elderly, disabled or displaced families (including persons who are ce displaced as a result of expiring use) over other singles.
-Points

-Preferen Displaced Resident from a unit in the City of Boston Preference
+Special Special Purpose Vouchers: The BHA will admit an Applicant who qualifies for a Purpose particular category of Special Purpose Vouchers to the Section 8 program before all Vouchers other Applicants on the waiting list if the BHA is not currently assisting the required number of special purpose vouchers families Super Transfer from BHA public housing, Section 8 Moderate Rehabilitation Program or Project- Based Voucher programs because of health, safety, BHA rehabilitation programs, reasonable accommodation, and humanitarian reasons 1 Condemnation 1 Homeless families and individuals residing in shelters

+1 A participant in a supportive housing program for elderly or disabled persons shall be considered to be imminently in danger of homelessness and shall be eligible for Priority One status if the program participant: 1) has been a tenant in such program for not less than twelve (12) months; AND 2) has outgrown or completed the program's services; AND 3) as a result must relocate from such housing.
+Preference One or two-person elderly, disabled or displaced families (including persons who are Points displaced as a result of expiring use) over other singles.
+Preference Preference Under Olmstead Points The BHA has an admissions preference for those qualified individuals with mental and/or physical disabilities exiting institutions or who are at serious risk of institutionalization.
+Applicants who receive this preference must be willing to participate in services as provided by State Money Follows the Person (MFP) entities or other support service agencies and partnering organizations.
+The services may include case management and personal care Preference Homeless Service Organizations Preference Points The BHA has an admissions preference for those applicants who are referred by a partnering homeless service organization or consortia of homeless service organizations.
+This preference will be applied to specific site based lists where supported housing services are offered by said organization.
+Preference Displaced Resident from a unit in the City of Boston Preference Points
-ce

-Points

-The Section 8 Tenant-Based Voucher waiting list is closed except for current BHA residents who are determined to qualify for a Super Priority One status and for current Project Based Housing Choice Voucher participants who meet the eligibility requirements as established in the Administrative Plan and are ranked above all other Section 8 Tenant-Based Housing Choice waiting list applicants.
-Referrals will be accepted from City of Boston Interagency Council on Housing and Ending Homelessness Programs, Leading the Way Home, and Congress and HUD Homeless Study Priority as funding permits.
+\The Section 8 Tenant-Based Voucher waiting list is closed except for current BHA Project Based Housing Choice Voucher participants who meet the eligibility requirements as established in the Administrative Plan and are ranked above all other Section 8 Tenant-Based Housing Choice waiting list applicants, current BHA Residents who are determined to qualify for Super priority and priority one non-elderly disabled public housing applicants who in accordance with the BHA's Designated Housing Plan would have otherwise been called in for screening for a BHA public housing unit.
+Referrals will be accepted from City of Boston Interagency Council on Housing and Ending Homelessness Programs, and Leading the Way Home as funding permits.